zluscher/Luschs-Apples/README.md

-# Venture Capital Frontend
+# Venture Capital for Luschs Apples
-## Frontend for a venture capital fintech company Luschs apples